-Request a DUNS number online at Dun & Bradstreet Registration.
-For technical difficulties, contact Dun & Bradstreet by email at: govt@dnb.com, or by calling the Government Customer Resource Center at voice phone: 866-705-5711 or TTY line: 877-807-1679 (hearing impaired customers only).
+Request a DUNS number online at Dun & Bradstreet by email at: govt@dnb.com, or by calling the Government Customer Resource Center at voice phone: 866-705-5711 or TTY line: 877-807-1679 (hearing impaired customers only).
 Obtaining a DUNS number is absolutely free for all entities doing business with the Federal government.
 Once assigned a DUNS number, entities are responsible for maintaining up-to-date information with Dun & Bradstreet.

-Entity Registration in SAM (System for Award Management)
+Entity Registration in SAM